Chase Merchant Services review

 - Developer center.
 Access APIs and SDKs with a dedicated sandbox to test how the payment technology works and how to fix it.

 - 24/7 support.
 Chase advertises round-the-clock support from its help desk team.

 - Chase Online.
 If you also hold a Chase bank account, manage all your business accounts from the secure Chase Online portal.

 Chase Merchant Services works with several third-party hardware providers, including Verifone, Ingenico and the Magtek eDynamo mobile card reader.

-Chase Merchant Services pricing and fees
+Chase Merchant Services fees

 Chase Merchant Services doesn't charge a monthly fee.
 However, it charges a percentage of every transaction.
 Since Chase doesn't offer information about its processing rates or fees on its website, we had to contact its customer service team to obtain this information.